The Financial Details Every Couple Should Share (Before There’s an Emergency)

 When proof of income, ownership or coverage is suddenly required, knowing where records are stored can save hours of frustration.
 Prior-year tax returns, W-2s, 1099s, property deeds and loan documents should be organized in a way that both partners can access.

 Some couples prefer secure digital storage for convenience and backups, while others keep physical copies as well.
 The method matters less than mutual awareness.
-If only one person knows where documents live, they may as well be lost during an emergency.
+If only one person knows where documents live, they might as well be lost during an emergency.

 How couples can balance privacy with financial transparency